nosolls/network-security/_episodes/04-formatstring.md

 a protection scheme that can be used to defeat this type of attacks.
 Students need to evaluate whether the scheme work or not and explain why.

+This lab/documentation was provided by the [SEED Project](https://seedsecuritylabs.org/).

 ### Demonstration

 #### Task 1: Exploit the vulnerability